datarisk-io/mlops_codex/docs/source/deploying.rst

         # Returns the path to the file with the results of the model run
         return output

-The first parameter is now also a path for the data.
-We have different path parameter because each async model execution is saved in a different place.
-And the files uploaded when deploying the model are kept the same every time.
+The first parameter now serves as a data path.
+We have distinct path parameters because each asynchronous model execution is stored in a different location.
+The files uploaded during model deployment remain consistent each time.

-If you want to keep your code more dynamic (and don't want to enforce a file name pattern) you can use the `inputFileName` env variable, that will be same as the filename uploaded for that execution.
+To maintain a more dynamic code structure without enforcing a specific file name pattern, you can utilize the `inputFileName` environment variable, which corresponds to the filename uploaded for that execution.

-You must save the result in the same path you got the input file.
-And the return of that function should be this full path.
+You must save the result in the same path where the input file was located.
+The function should return this full path.

 Deploying your model
 --------------------